New Democratic Congress Planning To Investigate Education Secretary Betsy DeVos

 According to the article, the House is laser-focused on DeVos for making significant changes to Obama-era education policies that they deem harmful to the American public.
 Some of these DeVos changes include a repeal of regulations on for-profit colleges, her overhaul of sexual assault policies on college campuses, and her failure to initiate automatic student loan forgiveness.

-As NPR reports DeVos has already been sued for neglecting to implement student loan forgiveness by an organization called the Housing and Economic Rights Advocates.
-They claim that the Education Secretary has contravened Borrower Defense regulations which state that the Department should not be collecting payments from students who have been defrauded by for-profit colleges.
+As NPR reports, DeVos has already been sued for neglecting to implement student loan forgiveness by an organization called the Housing and Economic Rights Advocates.
+They claim that the Education Secretary has contravened Borrower Defense regulations which state that the department should not be collecting payments from students who have been defrauded by for-profit colleges.

 “Betsy DeVos has brought a special mix of incompetence and malevolence to Washington — and that’s rocket fuel for every committee in a new Congress that will finally provide oversight,” said Seth Frotman, the now-resigned Consumer Financial Protection Bureau’s senior student loan official.
 Politico reports that he left his post to stand against the education policies implemented by the Trump administration.